ashah2012/ashah2012.github.io/_posts/2018-08-13-apache-kafka-producer-api.markdown

 All the configuration data is written in `java.util.Dictionary.Hashtable.Properties` and passed as contructor parameter while instantiating a `Producer`.

-Sample code snippet for Producer and passing few configurations for the Producer :
+Sample code snippet illustrating few configurations for the Producer :

 ```
 Properties props = new Properties();